Mercer Island Transit Interchange

 Hello, we were wondering what the city's plans were to increase sidewalks and traffic lights?
 I appreciate the tip to walk facing and as far away from traffic as possible, but it's nearly impossible to see pedestrians in the dark unless they wear reflective clothing.
 I would love to see sidewalks and street lights on all the major arterials.
 There is so much city property on the edges of the streets (we know this because of building codes) that are currently gobbled up by random executions of resident parking, lawns that don't allow street parking at all or rocks placed in those areas so people won't park.

-heatherring74 asked over 1 year agoWe believe you may be referring to an article in a recent City E-Newsletter, not directly related to the Transit Interchange Project.
+heatherring74 asked almost 4 years agoWe believe you may be referring to an article in a recent City E-Newsletter, not directly related to the Transit Interchange Project.

 Each year, the City adopts the Six-Year Transportation Improvement Program (“TIP” -- see our TIP 2020 page) which is a planning tool to identify specific projects that serve to maintain, preserve, and maximize the use of the roads and trails.
 Budget policy prioritizes reinvestment (i.e. preservation and maintenance projects), before constructing new facilities such as additional sidewalks and lighting.
 The TIP has a “New Construction Project” category that currently includes projects with new sidewalks and improved lighting.